TykTechnologies/backstage-plugin-tyk/plugins/catalog-backend-module-tyk/README.md

 ### 3. Plugin Configuration

 Now that the entity provider is installed and configured, the final step is to configure the Backstage catalog to use the Tyk entity provider module.
 The process for this differs, depending on whether you are using the current or legacy architecture.
+Use of the current architecture approach is encouraged from Backstage v1.18.0 onwards.

 #### Current Architecture

+Follow this approach to configure the plugin for Backstage deployments using the current architecture (v1.18.0 onwards).

 Add this line to the Backstage `packages/backend/src/index.ts` file: